hadefuwa/plc-rpi-LLM-live/README.md

 - **IO Status**: Monitor all configured PLC inputs and outputs
 - **Event Log**: View recent system events and E-Stop activations
 - **AI Analysis**: Ask questions about your system data

+### Reports (Coming Next)
+- The app will generate a report every 30 minutes.
+- Reports will include: timestamp, key IO summary, and a short AI-written summary.
+- Reports will be saved under `data/reports/` and visible in a new “Reports” page.

 ### PLC Configuration
 1. Click **"PLC Configuration"** in the navigation menu